bocadilloproject/bocadillo/docs/guide/responses.md

 # Responses

 Bocadillo passes the request and the response objects to each HTTP view.
 This means that the idiomatic way of sending a response is to mutate the `res` object directly.
-To learn more about this design decision, see our [FAQ](/faq.md#why-pass-the-request-and-response-around-everywhere).
+To learn more about this design decision, see the [FAQ](/faq.md#why-pass-the-request-and-response-around-everywhere).

 ## Sending content